Is a DUI a Felony in California? Learn the Law on DUI in the State

 The prosecution will also have to show that the defendant violated another traffic code, such as speeding, running a red light, or being negligent.

 A second violation is deemed a civil breach of a legal duty in the exercise of due care that is deemed a substantial factor resulting in injury.
-Multiple infractions usually result in sentencing enhancement that may include longer license suspension, a higher fine, or a longer jail term.
+Multiple infractions usually result in sentencing enhancement that may include a longer license suspension, a higher fine, or a longer jail term.

 A serious injury does not just mean traumatic brain injuries or paralysis.
 It can also include other injuries such as permanent disability or scarring, deep lacerations, and broken bones.